TimothyByrd/d2rmm_mods_ch/PotionCrafting_CH/README.md

 - 1.1 Fix bug removing sockets from items
 - 1.2 Add reroll as Magic/Rare recipes
 - 1.3 Include added recipes in recipe panel if "Breakpoint and Recipe UI Panels" mod is installed
+- 1.4 Rearrange some recipes.
+Add recipes to generate charms and jewels, since they cannot be gambled.